 Honda recommends an oil change when the maintenance light comes on, or after one year, whichever comes first.
 In tough driving conditions with a lot of stop-and-go traffic, the maintenance light will come on after about 6,000 miles, indicating 15% oil life remaining.
 What does the oil life percentage on a Honda tell you?

-How long can you drive without oil?
+How far can you drive a car without oil?

 The presence of oil and its distribution is absolutely crucial to an engines continued operation.
 Engines can work without oil, but the effect is so damaging they are only capable of running for less than 30 minutes until failing – and in most cases, it’s a lot quicker than that.